mixer/wsabi/readme.md

  * `io` defaults to an empty object.
 List of [options](https://github.com/Automattic/engine.io#methods-1) to pass to the socket.io server,
  * `cookies` defaults to "true".
 Determines whether Wsabi should "manage" the session cookies for you - see the note below.
+ * `disabledError` is the error returned when a route is attempted to be accessed for which wsabi sockets are disabled.
+Defaults to a Boom "bad request" error.

 After this, you can then connect to your server using any supported client library, including: